vppay/unit-root-test/README.md

-# unit-root-test
+unit-root-test

-# to conduct various unit root test, add these commands after (,)
+to conduct various unit root test, add these commands after stationarity test

 noconstant
 constant (default)
 trend
 drift

-# example
+example

-# Phillips–Perron unit-root test for y using tsset data
+Phillips–Perron unit-root test for y using tsset data pperron y
- pperron y
- #Same as above, and include a trend in the specification
- pperron y, trend
+ Same as above, and include a trend in the specification pperron y, trend
- #Same as above, but use 10 lags when calculating Newey–West standard errors
- pperron y, trend lags(10)
+ Same as above, but use 10 lags when calculating Newey–West standard errors pperron y, trend lags(10)
- #Same as above, but without a trend or constant in the specification
- pperron y, lags(10) noconstant
+ Same as above, but without a trend or constant in the specification pperron y, lags(10) noconstant